 As per NSDL Circular No.: NSDL/POLICY/2019/0047, detailed additional reason codes to cover certain types of transactions are provided below.
 Please click here.

-With reference to NSDL Circular No: NSDL/POLICY/2021/0074 dated July 17, 2021 and Circular No. NSDL/POLICY/2021/0073 dated July 17, 2021, in case you wish to avail Block with Early Pay-in facility, you need to submit Annexure 1 (Block with early pay-in details) along with the share transfer instruction for sale transaction.
+With reference to NSDL Circular No: NSDL/POLICY/2022/153 dated November 09, 2022, you need to submit Annexure 1 along with the pay-in instructions.
 Click here to download the form.

 This webpage is intended only for Citibank customers.
 Any and all facilities/services/offers mentioned on this webpage are subject to specific Citibank N.A.
 Terms and conditions.
 You are advised to contact Citibank N.A. to obtain and understand the applicable Terms and conditions and/or any questions you may have with regard to any information contained on this webpage.
 Citibank N.A. does not guarantee the accuracy, adequacy or completeness of any information on this webpage and is not responsible for any errors or omissions or for results obtained from the use of such information as contained on this webpage.
 Citibank N.A., Citigroup and/or any of their affiliates/associates have no liability whatsoever to any person on account of the use of information provided herein and the said information is provided on a best-effort basis.
 Citibank has the right to modify or drop facilities/services/offers mentioned on this webpage at any time without assigning any reason whatsoever.